dcs619/dcs619.github.io/content/pages/2--about/index.md

 icon: info
 ---

 I'm a professional developer, trainer, listener, and problem solver.
-I work remotely in [Greenville, SC](http://lifeingreenville.com) as a senior software developer and consultant for [Kingdom First](https://kingdomfirstsolutions.com).
-I get excited about sushi, music, card games, spreadsheets, and the outdoors, but not usually in that order.
+I work remotely in [Greenville, SC](http://lifeingreenville.com) as a senior developer and consultant for [Kingdom First](https://kingdomfirstsolutions.com).
+I get excited about coffee, sushi, card games, spreadsheets, and the outdoors, but not always in that order.

 Want to connect, chat, or ask a question?
 My [DM's](/contact) are always open.

 ### My Background

 I was a senior web developer for over 5 years at NewSpring Church, who had 35k weekly attendees, 180k+ user profiles, and 19 locations across South Carolina.
-I led the transition to and development of Rock RMS as a single source of truth to automate internal processes, revamp their user portal, and build native apps.
+I led the transition to and development of Rock RMS as a single source of truth to automate internal processes, retool the user portal, and leverage native apps.

-Before that, I was a software contractor for law enforcement, network analyst for a law firm, and other jobs where I usually tried to take something apart, break it, then get it back working again.
+Before that, I worked as a software contractor for law enforcement, as a network analyst for a law firm, and a few other roles where I tried to take something apart, break it, and get it working again.

 ### My Biography